box/box-ui-elements/WEBAPP-39135/tickets/02-create-upload-header-component.md

 ---

+**Notes:**

-**Notes:** This component is a standalone presentational component that will be integrated into UploadsManagerV2 in a subsequent ticket.
+- This component is a standalone presentational component that will be integrated into UploadsManagerV2 in a subsequent ticket.
+- The "Cancel All" button opens a confirmation modal (implemented in ticket 13) rather than directly canceling uploads.

 ---